 Want to change the text in archive pages from ‘Read more’ well you can from here, as well as choosing the excerpt length.
-What you will not see from the image above is two other options which deal with post meta.
+What you will not see from the image above are two other options which deal with post meta.

 Choose to show or hide the post publish date and lastly the option to change spaces, comma or slashes with a custom dot.
-I had a play around with it, basically it puts (as it says) a custom dot with your accent color between the publish date and more.
+I had a play around with it, basically, it puts (as it says) a custom dot with your accent color between the publish date and more.

 Add Custom CSS through customizer

 Want to put even more of a stamp on your installation of the Rosa theme?
-Well you can if you know CSS and know your onions you can make changes from here.
+Well, you can if you know CSS and know your onions you can make changes from here.
 Although in fairness if you’re making a boatload of changes you should consider making a child theme of Rosa.

-Creating posts / pages in the Rosa WordPress theme
+Creating posts/pages in the Rosa WordPress theme

 As you would come to expect from the worlds most popular platform creating content is easy peasy.
-However the Rosa theme has a few options up it’s theme sleeves.
+However, the Rosa theme has a few options up its theme sleeves.

 As you can see from the above the first option we have is columns this is where you can adjust the width of columns and choose how many you want.